 The Driver Shortage

 One of the challenges for trucking companies is finding drivers to fill seats.
 This is particularly difficult for over-the-road, for-hire fleets, while private fleets have much better retention levels.
-In 2017, private fleets reported that turnover averaged 15.2 percent, the National Private Truck Council said in its annual benchmarking survey.
+In 2017, private fleets reported that turnover averaged 15.2%, the National Private Truck Council said in its annual benchmarking survey.
 In late 2017, American Trucking Associations reported that turnover at large truckload fleets averaged 95 percent.